 Abstract: This paper explores the correlation between different teaching evaluation methods, specifically 3 practical assessment formats and quizzes, and related impact on students' academic performance.
 The study draws from educational theory, using four significant stages: teaching, learning, evaluation, and feedback.
 The feedback phase is a crucial aspect of education that is dependent on the evaluation process used.
 The paper investigates various evaluation methods, including written examinations, practical projects and labs, test/quizzes, collaborative assessments, and portfolio-based assessments.
 Statistical analysis is conducted on a dataset of students' evaluations to determine which assessment methods yielded optimal results.
-The study suggests that quizzes tend to produce narrower score intervals and lower variances compared to practical assessment correlation is observed between practical assignments and quiz performance.
+The study suggests that quizzes tend to produce narrower score intervals and lower variances compared to practical assessment approaches.
+Correlations between evaluation methods are analyzed, and a significant correlation is observed between practical assignments and quiz performance.
 The findings contribute to a deeper understanding of evaluation methods in education and provide insights into selecting appropriate assessment approaches to improve students' learning outcomes.